E2491-Oguzhan/react-movie-app/README.md

-In this React movie app, ı am going to:
+In this React movie app :

 - Use a real API to search for movies as we type